dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 **With Numba:**  18.79 sec $\hspace{4cm}$ **Without Numba:** 34.89 sec

 ### 8. Result

-As stated in section 5 we evaluated the algorithm's performance on eight different scenarios by means of the F1-score.
+As stated in section 5 we evaluated the algorithm's performance on eight different scenes by means of the F1-score.

 The following table shows the result for each category: